 6. Moreton Beach

 Location: Moreton Grove

 At high tide, the beach, which has some fascinating concrete coastal defences, is mostly made up of shingles, but when the tide goes out, a large stretch of soft sand is revealed.
-Because the tides may come in fast, anyone waiting on the sandbanks far out in the ocean must keep a close eye on them.
 During the summer months, this beach is quite popular with swimmers.
 RNLI lifeguards are present on the beach during high-traffic times.
-A common activity in this area is horseback riding.
-It's a good place to observe birds in the winter.
+A common activity in this area is horseback riding and it is also a good place to observe birds in the winter.

 7. Ainsdale Beach